J.D. Davis Preview, Player Props: Giants vs. Braves

 J.D.
 Davis At The Plate

-- In 55.6% of his 117 games this season, Davis has picked up at least one hit.
-He's also had 28 multi-hit games.

-- He has hit a long ball in 12.8% of his games this season, and 3.3% of his trips to the plate.
+- He has hit a home run in 12.7% of his games this year, and 3.3% of his trips to the dish.

-- Davis has picked up an RBI in 29.9% of his games this year, with two or more RBI in 10.3% of his games.
-He has also plated three or more runs in seven contests.
+- Davis has picked up an RBI in 29.7% of his games this season, with more than one RBI in 10.2% of his games.
+He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.